anthuanvasquez/anthuanvasquez/README.md

 I'm a web developer that hate the web 😕

 - 🤹 Networking 👉 <a href="https://www.linkedin.com/in/anthuanvasquez/">LinkedIn</a>
-- 💻 Collaborating on some open-source projects
+- 💻 Collaborating on some open-source projects...
 - 🎹 Creating music as <a href="https://oidoperfecto.net/">Oido Perfecto</a>
 - 📱 Building my personal brand :)
-- 📚 Reading some books
+- 📚 Reading some books...
 - 💡 Spending my time in be creative

 <p>